 - Albert T. Rich Scrapbook, 1897, MS 190

 - Albert T. Rich was an officer in the U.S. Army and a non-graduate of the United States Naval Academy Class of 1901.
 The scrapbook, which is composed of notes, drawings, and ephemera, is the product of Rich's Plebe Summer experiences aboard U.S.S.
 Santee.
-Included in the volume are lists of plebes and their nicknames, caricatures, Naval Academy slang, notes regarding punishments for the unlawful use of explosives, a wishbone, a sermon on naval life, dinner menus, and materials relating to football, signals, and seamanship.
+Included in the volume are lists of plebes and their nicknames, caricatures, Naval Academy slang, notes regarding punishments for the unlawful use of explosives, a wishbone, a sermon on naval life, dinner menus, a clipping on naval cadet indiscipline, and materials relating to football, naval signals, and seamanship.

 - Franklin Buchanan's Rigging Tables, 1834, (transferred to MS 1)